jeffreymli/datascience_education/python-deliberate-practice.md

 - [DataCamp's PySpark Course](https://www.datacamp.com/courses/introduction-to-pyspark)

 *Specific Outcome* - Build an end to end ML pipeline using PySpark or Spark

-**7. Distributed Computing [11/31 to 12/31]**

-In addition to the main curriculum, it'll be useful to improve my knowledge for tools to assist my development process.
-These should take at most, few hours to go through.
-These should all improve my development speed:

 **Git/Version Control** - Expand my current knowledge of different git commands.